kevinjalbert/kevinjalbert.github.io/source/articles/2015-04-28-no-excuses-verifying-rspec-test-doubles.html.md

 tags:
 - rspec
 - testing

+notes:
+-
+  date: 2016-01-23
+  type: add
+  content: Mention of RSpec 3.2's support for dynamic column methods defined by ActiveRecord in the context of `instance_double`.
 ---

 Tests which utilize external services or interact with the database are typically the culprits of long-running tests.
 We want to keep our tests quick.
 It is possible to mock/stub out long running database and/or external services calls.
 This reduces the time a test suite takes to execute.